Mera Peak Expedition

 Kanchenjunga to Everest Over Sherpeni Col (GHT)

-Embark on the Sherpani Col Pass Trek, a part of the Great Himalaya Trail (GHT), offering marvelous views of Barun Valley and the Khumbu area.
-This trek takes you across the mountain range between Makalu and Everest, providing spectacular views of majestic peaks like Makalu I, Makalu II, Jannu, Baruntse, Lhotse, Ama Dablam, Pumori, and Thamserku, including the three highest peaks: Everest, Makalu, and Kanchenjunga.
+The Sherpani Col Pass Trek, part of the Great Himalaya Trail (GHT), is a remarkable journey offering breathtaking views and diverse experiences.
+It traverses the mountainous terrain between Makalu and Everest, showcasing some of the world’s most majestic peaks such as Makalu I, Makalu II, Jannu, Baruntse, Lhotse, Ama Dablam, Pumori, Thamserku, and the three highest peaks: Everest, Makalu, and Kanchenjunga.

 Customize the itinerary of the Kanchenjunga to Everest Over Sherpani Col trek according to your preferences.
 For more information, get in touch with our Travel Expert.